symfony-cmf/symfony-cmf-docs/bundles/core/publish_workflow.rst

-The workflow checker will create an :class:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\AnonymousToken` on the fly if the securty context has none.
+The workflow checker will create an :class:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\AnonymousToken` on the fly if the security context has none.
 This means that voters must be able to handle this situation when accessing the user.
 Also when accessing the security context, they first must check if it has a token and otherwise they should not call it to avoid triggering an exception.
 If a voter only gives